Single wide: (n.) A manufactured home made in only a single section. These homes are typically 14-18 feet in width and 50-80 feet in length.

 To build your home according to Wind Zone II specifications, the cost based on length as well as an additional charge for home set-up, which requires more steps than a typical home set.

 Other Optional Upgrades

 The last two options I wanted to mention have to do with the front door and dishwasher.

 And lastly, Tru homes do not come standard with a dishwasher.
-There is a $450 optional upgrade, though, which includes the dishwasher, plumbing and supply lines.
+There is an optional upgrade, though, which includes the dishwasher, plumbing and supply lines.

 Another helpful thing to keep in mind is mobile homes do not have sales tax calculated on their total price, however, the upgrades are taxed and the price should be clearly reflected on your purchase agreement.

 Hopefully now you feel a little more acquainted with single wide mobile homes and how they can be a benefit to your family and your wallet.
 We’ll see you next week!